Test Drive (1987 video game): Release

-Reception and legacy
+Reception

-Test Drive was a commercial hit.
-In late 1989, Video Games & Computer Entertainment reported that the game's sales had surpassed 400,000 units and were well on their way to the half-million mark.
+In late 1989, Video Games & Computer Entertainment reported that over 400,000 copies were sold.

-It received generally positive reviews from video game critics.
+The game received generally positive reviews from video game critics.
 Computer Gaming World stated in 1987 that Test Drive "offers outstanding graphics and the potential to 'hook' every Pole Position fan".
-Compute! praised the excellent graphics and sound, but noted that the game only had one course.
+David M. Wilson reviewed the game for the magazine in 1988, stating that "there may be more competitive racing games on the market, but this game combines the enjoyment of driving five of the most exotic sports cars in the world with outrunning 'Smokies' on mountain highways.
+What more could a race car junkie (or arcade fan) ask for?!"
+Compute! praised the excellent graphics and sound but noted that the game only had one course.
 The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
-The reviewers gave the game 4 out of 5 stars.
-David M. Wilson reviewed the game for Computer Gaming World, and stated that "there may be more competitive racing games on the market, but this game combines the enjoyment of driving five of the most exotic sportscars in the world with outrunning "Smokies" on mountain highways.
-What more could a race car junkie (or arcade fan) ask for?!"
+The reviewers gave the game 41/2 out of 5 stars.

+Legacy

 Test Drive spawned several sequels and spin-offs.
 Distinctive Software developed its 1989 sequel, The Duel: Test Drive II.